hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ![]({{ site.baseurl }}/assets/images/optimization_result_6.png)
 You can see that buying price is the selling price plus a constant.

 Let's describe the actual implementation in the next section.

 ### Implementation & Technology

-We created the HTMLs using Jinja templates.
+We created the HTML pages using Jinja templates.
 ChatGPT turned out to be super helpful for this.
 We often just supplied a Python dataclass, and it spat out a template for us.
 Apart from the occasional field misalignment, it worked like a charm.
 Moreover, we generated most of Javascript code for charts by copy-pasting ChatGPT's output.

 Our server uses FastAPI.
 I prefer it over other Python frameworks as it has a neat way of solving data validation.
 Compared to Flask, FastAPI feels more opinionated.
-So I don't have to sort through 10 ways of doing something when I'm prototyping.
+So you don't have to sort through 10 ways of doing something when you are prototyping.

 Since there is now a lot more data manipulation, the application needs a proper database.
 We went for SQLite.
 It runs in-process, so it is easy to set up and use.
-We don't need to worry about setting up a database server, and we can back up the data easily.
+We don't need to worry about managing a database server, and we can back up the data easily.

 To keep things simple, we use a FastAPI extension for scheduling cron jobs.
 So everything runs within the app.

-Optimization selects values for the switches for all 15-minute periods that we have data for .
+Optimization selects values for the switches for all 15-minute periods that we have data for.
-We use conservative 15-minute intervals to avoid overloading the power plant manufacturer's API with too many requests.
+We use 15-minute intervals to avoid overloading the power plant manufacturer's API with too many requests.

-The optimization runs every in every period to account for the latest data.
+The optimization runs in every period to account for the latest available data.

 Although, the whole application is still in its infancy, we do have some monitoring.
 We collect logs to a file, and we have a Sentry webhook set up to notify us of any errors.

 The server's docker container runs on our tiny VPC instance.
-Originally, we wanted to make it accessible to a list of IPs.
+Originally, we wanted to make it accessible from whitelisted IPs.
-We soon  learned that managing the whitelist is too much of a pain.
+We soon learned that managing the whitelist is a pain.
 Instead, we implemented a password authentication with Oauth2.
 It was a bit more work but it is more secure and user-friendly.
-The FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) has a tutorial on how to do it, and we were able to follow it almost verbatim.
+The FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) includes a tutorial on how to do it, and we were able to follow it almost verbatim.

-We have bash scripts for deploying the app, building the docker image, and running it.
+We wrote bash scripts for deploying the app, building the docker image, and running it.

-As with the previous iteration, there are no tests.
+As with the previous iteration, there are still no tests.

 ### What's next
 We have come a long way since starting this series.